ken100/cf-buildpack-ringojs-jdk7/README.md

     -----> RingoJS app detected
     -----> Installing RingoJS..... done

 The buildpack will detect your app as a RingoJS project if it has a file called server.js.
-If you don't provide a Procfile, the build pack will default to launching your app with `ringo server.js`
+If you don't provide a Procfile, the build pack will default to launching your app with `ringo -m . server.js -p $PORT`

 License
 ---